 The Foundation capitalizes equipment, land, and buildings over \$500.
 Lesser amounts are expensed.
 Purchased equipment, land, and buildings are capitalized at cost.
 Donations of equipment, land, and buildings are recorded as contributions at their estimated fair value.
 Such donations are reported as contributions without donor restrictions unless the donor has restricted the donated asset to a specific purpose.
-Assets donated with explicit restrictions regarding their use and contributions with donor restrictions.
-Absent donor stipulations regarding how long those donated assets must be maintained, the Foundation reports expirations of donor restrictions when the donated or acquired asset are placed in service.
+Assets donated with explicit restrictions regarding their use and contributions of cash that must be used to acquired equipment, land, and buildings are reported as contributions regarding how long those donated assets must be maintained, the Foundation reports expirations of donor restrictions when the donated or acquired asset are placed in service.
 The Foundation reclassifies net assets with donor restrictions to net assets without donor restrictions at that time.
 Equipment and buildings are depreciated using the straight-line method over the assets' estimated useful life.